Trading Cryptocurrencies at Fidelity

 - XRP (XRP)

-When the list appears, click or tap a coin to open its page and place a trade.
+Once you see the list, click or tap on any coin to open its profile and place a trade.

-Like Fidelity, Robinhood also carries crypto ETFs.
-To locate them, search for “crypto” again and choose the Crypto Commodity ETPs option.
+Robinhood also has crypto ETFs.
+To find them, search crypto again and choose Crypto Commodity ETPs.

 Like Fidelity,